mythaxis/mythaxis.github.io/content/issue-34/Simulations.md

 I don’t believe in miracles.
 Jonathan did.
 The optimist, the happy wanderer, the lucky fool.
 He trusted that everything would turn out okay.
 At least for him.

 I take the Soulscape contract out of its envelope.
 I couldn’t bear to read it before, but now I’m ready.
 So much fine print.
 I haven’t heard from Jonathan in months.
 But we’re still married.
-According to the contract, uploaded beings may still need help from us flesh prisoners occasionally.The contract designates me as the simulation architect should anything go wrong at Soulscape.
+According to the contract, uploaded beings may still need help from us flesh prisoners occasionally.
+The contract designates me as the simulation architect should anything go wrong at Soulscape.
 He trusted me when he signed this.

 I leave Charlie with my mother for the day and show up at Soulscape HQ with extra oxygen canisters.
 The building is surprisingly empty.
 Business must not be going well.
 Or maybe it’s going so great they’re all digital nomads two-point-oh now.